ayoayco/McFly/packages/core/README.md

 ✅ Use vanilla custom elements (or sugar-coated web components)<br>
 ✅ Write server-powered .html pages<br>
-✅ "Use the Platform™" on both server runtimes & browsers ✅ Use server-side rendering<br>
+✅ "Use the Platform™" on both server runtimes & browsers<br>
+✅ Use server-side rendering<br>
 ✅ Deploy anywhere, even the Edge<br>